Teksta versija

 (4) The head of the managing authority shall take a decision on the basis of the opinion of the application examination committee.

-(5) The managing authority shall establish the application examination committee consisting of at least one representative from the responsible institution which has the relevant specific objective under its supervision and a representative from the relevant sectoral ministry (if applicable) if they have not been members of the relevant project application evaluation committee.
+(5) The managing authority shall establish the application examination committee consisting of at least one representative from the responsible institution which has the relevant specific aid objective under its supervision and a representative from the relevant sectoral ministry (if applicable) if they have not been members of the relevant project application evaluation committee.

 Section 28.
-Time Period for Taking a Decision
+Period for Taking a Decision

-(2) If the time period specified in Paragraph one of this Section cannot be conformed to due to objective reasons, the co-operation institution may extend it for a time period that is not longer than six months from the end date for the submission of the project application, notifying the project applicant thereof.
-The decision to extend the time period may be contested at the managing authority but is not subject to appeal.
+(2) If the period specified in Paragraph one of this Section cannot be conformed to due to objective reasons, the co-operation institution may extend it for a period that is not longer than six months from the end date for the submission of the project application, notifying the project applicant thereof.
+The decision to extend the period may be contested at the managing authority but is not subject to appeal.

 Section 29.
 Adjusting a Project Application